 Volcanic Eruption in Iceland – Helicopter Tour

 Just came back from a helicopter flight over the volcanic eruption on Fimmvörðuháls in Eyjafjallajökull on the south coast of Iceland.
-I went there with Helicopter Service of Iceland to do a promotional video for them.
-The video and pictures can be seen on their new website http://www.helicoptericeland.com/
+I captured some good footage for my company Artio Films.

 Wrath of Gods starring Gerard Butler again available on Amazon